 Squats are one of those compound movements that help you strengthen and develop multiple muscle groups.
 Thus, irrespective of your workout goals, squats would always be an integral part of your routine.

 For making some serious gains out of squats routine, you need to incorporate high rep and high-intensity sets in your schedule.
 And for being able to accomplish this you need to have a good squat stand or squat rack in your home gym setup.

-In order to choose the right equipment for your requirement between squat stand and squat rack, you need to understand the structure, uses, advantages, and limitations of both of them.
+In order to choose the right strength training equipment for your requirement between squat stand and squat rack, you need to understand the structure, uses, advantages, and limitations of both of them.
 In this piece, we have compiled all that you need to know about these squat assistance machines.